UK COVID-19 infections rise as ministers fret over second wave in Europe | Health

 Hours later, official data showed 846 new positive tests in Britain - the highest number of daily infections since June 28.
 Reflecting rising cases in some European countries, Britain has already reimposed a 14-day quarantine period on people arriving from Spain, a move that caused havoc with the reopening of the continent for tourism in the summer high season.

-Scotland on Thursday added Luxembourg to its quarantine list and the BBC reported England would follow suit, although there was no official announcement.
+Luxembourg was added to the quarantine list on Thursday, with all arrivals ordered to self-isolate for 14 days, starting at 1100 GMT.
 Earlier, British health minister Matt Hancock stopped short of saying which European countries might end up back on the quarantine list, but cited France as an example of one where infections have lately risen.

 "I am worried about a second wave.
 I think you can see a second wave starting to roll across Europe, and we've got to do everything we can to prevent it from reaching these shores, and to tackle it," Hancock said during an interview on Sky News.
 When asked whether Britons should be prepared for more measures to be announced within the next few days, he said yes.